rranshous/showoff/docs/feat/describe-canvas-update/implementation-plan.md

 Capture a screenshot of the rendered canvas from the webview and include it as an image in the model prompt.
 This provides visual context to the model about what's currently displayed.

 **Expected Outcome**: Model receives both the current JS and a visual screenshot, enabling more accurate updates based on what's actually rendered.

+---

+## Stretch Goals

+### Stretch A: Include Canvas Dimensions in Context

+Query the current canvas size from the webview and include the actual width/height values in the model prompt.
+This allows the model to generate code with accurate positioning rather than relying on canvas.width/height at runtime.

+**Expected Outcome**: Model knows exact canvas dimensions (e.g., "Canvas is 400x300 pixels") and can position elements precisely.